richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 is shown automatically after a short amount of time.
-In other words: if the package cannot build anymore by an introduced flaw (by, for example, a test that now fails), you'll notice early.
+In other words: if the package cannot build anymore by an introduced flaw (by, for example, a test that now fails), it will be noticed early.
 Or, if someone else breaks it, the team will notice early.
-Also, when someone submits a Pull Request, you will see if it will break the build already before accepting it.
+Also, when someone submits a Pull Request, one can see if it will break building the package before accepting it.

 There are many other continuous integration services that work just as well, like Jenkins, Codeship, CircleCI and Wercker.